 Instructions

-- In a large pan over medium heat, cook and lightly mash blueberries allowing juices to escape.
+- In a large pan over medium heat, heat blueberries for about 3 minutes and then lightly mash the blueberries allowing juices to escape.

-- Stir in lemon juice and honey and allow to cook for 2 minutes.
+- Stir in lemon juice and honey and cook for 2 minutes.

 Leave a Reply